Lacunary wavelet series on Cantor sets: Duplicated LWS : Proof of Theorem

-Obtaining a lower bound for the Hausdorff dimension of $G_{\delta}$ reguires ubiquity arguments.
-We will use the following result of \cite{Beresn:06}.
-It is simplified for the particular application we have in mind.
+Establishing a lower bound for the Hausdorff dimension of $G_{\delta}$ requires the use of ubiquity arguments.
+We will employ a simplified version of the following result from \cite{Beresn:06} for our specific application.

 \begin{theorem}[General mass transference principle]\cite{Beresn:06} Let $X$ be a compact set in $\R^n$ and assume that there exist $s\leq n$ and $a,b,r_0>0$ such that

 for any ball $B$ of center $x \in X$ and of radius $r \leq r_0$.
 Let $s' >0$.
 Given a ball $B = B(x,r)$ with center in $X$, we set